openresty/opsboy/README.md

 ```

 # assignment in opsboy file scope.
-foo = bar; # Opsboy's assignment syntax. variable can be interpolated when startwith dollar sign and within strings.
+foo = bar; # opsboy's assignment syntax. variables can be interpolated like in shell.

 # comment in opsboy file.
 #foo = bar; # opsboy use # as comment syntax.